Rectification of Vibrational Energy Transfer in Driven Chiral Molecules

 \section{Abstract}

-We show that the combination of molecular chirality and phase controlled driving can lead to rectification of vibrational energy transfer.
+We show that the combination of molecular chirality and phase-controlled driving can lead to rectification of vibrational energy transfer.
 We demonstrate this effect using classical models of (1) a single helical chain and (2) a more realistic model of polyethylene double helix.
 We examine the effect of the driving frequency, polarization, and temperature on this phenomenon.
-Notably, we find that the direction and magnitude of the observed directionality preference depends on the driving frequency and phase, and that the effect persists at room temperature.
+Notably, we find that the direction and magnitude of the observed directionality preference depend on the driving frequency and phase, and that the effect persists at room temperature.